Smelly pet breath isn’t normal

 Veterinary Dental Treatments

 In the majority of pet’s lives, there comes a time when their teeth may require professional veterinary treatment.
-Treatment involves a full dental examination while your pet is under anaesthetic, including scaling, (both ultrasonically and by hand), and polishing.
+Treatment involves a full dental examination while your pet is under anaesthetic, including scaling (both ultrasonically and by hand) and polishing.
+Your veterinarian may perform dental x-rays (radiographs) to view the roots of the teeth and other pathology which can help detect disease hidden under the gum line.
 The procedure is similar to what you would have experienced at your own dentist.

 What should I do if I suspect my pet has dental disease?